prioriactions/prioriactions/cran-comments.md

 ## Submission

-* New version released.
-Now, the problem() function works with all types of planning objectives.
+* New version released:
+  -   Now `solve()` function allows CPLEX solver.
+  -   Update `inputData()` description about *d* parameter.
+  -   Update documentation.
+  -   Now `solve()` function exports solution scores.
+  -   Now we sort *id's* of inputs data in `inputData()` function.

 ## CRAN check notes

 * checking CRAN incoming feasibility ...
 NOTE
-  - Maintainer: ‘Jose Salgado-Rojas <jose.salgroj@gmail.com>’
+  Maintainer: ‘Jose Salgado-Rojas <jose.salgroj@gmail.com>’

-  **New submission**
+  New maintainer:
+    Jose Salgado-Rojas <jose.salgroj@gmail.com>
+  Old maintainer(s):
+    Jose Salgado-Rojas <jose.salgado.rojas@hotmail.com>

+  **New submission.
+I changed my personal email account to jose.salgroj@gmail.com from jose.salgado.rojas@hotmail.com.
+I hope this is not a problem.**

 * checking package dependencies ...
 NOTE
-  Package suggested but not available for checking: ‘gurobi’ and ‘cplexAPI’
+  Packages suggested but not available for checking: 'gurobi', 'cplexAPI'

-  **This software is not yet available in CRAN, but it is perfectly documented on their website (https://www.gurobi.com/documentation/9.1/refman/r_api_overview.html).
-In addition, there are comprehensive instructions for its installation in the [`gurobi installation` vignette](https://prioritizr.net/articles/gurobi_installation.html) of the prioritizr package (referenced appropriately in prioriactions package)**
+  **gurobi software is not yet available in CRAN, but it is perfectly documented on their website (https://www.gurobi.com/documentation/9.1/refman/r_api_overview.html).
+In addition, there are comprehensive instructions for its installation in the [`gurobi installation` vignette](https://prioritizr.net/articles/gurobi_installation.html) of the prioritizr package (referenced appropriately in prioriactions package).
+Instead, cplexAPI is not available in CRAN now but was a while ago (archived on 2021-11-05).
+We are using the updated version sourced on GitHub (https://github.com/cran/cplexAPI).
+In addition, there are comprehensive instructions for its installation in https://github.com/cran/cplexAPI/blob/master/inst/INSTALL.
+We noticed the creators are working in a new version for CRAN here (https://github.com/SysBioChalmers/sybil-cplexAPI).**

 * checking installed package size ...
-NOTE
-  - installed size is 20.8Mb
-  - sub-directories of 1Mb or more:
+NOTE installed size is  5.0Mb sub-directories of 1Mb or more: doc   3.3Mb
-      doc   3.4Mb
-      libs  16.3Mb

 ## Test environments